rustaceanrob/kyoto/README.md

 ## Running an example

-The folder `example` contains programs that use Kyoto find relevant blocks and transactions for a set of scripts.
-To run the Signet example, use: `cargo run --example signet`.
+To run the Signet example, fork the project and run: `cargo run --example signet` in the root directory.

 ## Scope

 #### Functional Goals

-- [x] Provide rudimentary blockchain data, like the height of the chain, the "chainwork", the `CompactTarget` of the last block, etc.
 - [x] Provide an archival index for transactions related to a set of `scriptPubKey`, presumably because the user is interested in transactions with these scripts involved.
 - [x] Provide an interface to the P2P network, particularly to allow for new transaction broadcasting.
 Once BIP-324 is integrated, access to the P2P will also be encrypted.
 - [x] Provide a testing ground for experimentation and research into the Bitcoin P2P network.
+- [x] Provide rudimentary blockchain data, like the height of the chain, the "chainwork", the `CompactTarget` of the last block, etc.

 With these few simple goals in mind, the tools are set out for developers to create Bitcoin applications that directly interface with the Bitcoin protocol.
 The scope of such wallets is incredibly large, from a Lightning Network wallet running on a mobile device to a federated mint where some members do not always index the full blockchain.
 The privacy tradeoffs of using a light client like Kyoto far exceed that of using a chain oracle where the user inquires for transactions _directly_.
 With Kyoto, full network nodes only know that they have sent you an entire _block_, which can, and most likely will, contain thousands of transactions.
 If you would like to read more about the use cases for light clients, you can read my [blog post](https://robnetzke.com/blog/13-clients).